stevearm/horsefire.com/content/2012-07-28-saving-the-world-through-metrics.md

----
-categories: quantitative self, metrics
-date: 2012/07/28 21:02:00
-title: Saving the world through metrics
+Title: Saving the world through metrics
----
+Date: 2012-07-28T21:02:00
+Tags: quantitative self, metrics

 I love charts.
 They explain things so well.
 I wish I could have a chart that tells me how long I spend walking every day, or how many calories I eat averaged out by hour and compared to my energy level.
 In Star Trek, they've got amazing medicine because they're in the future.
 The way I've always seen it is that the [tricorder](http://en.wikipedia.org/wiki/Tricorder) gives them all the info they could want about a person's body, and better medicine follows naturally from that.
 I've always kind of believed that if I just had enough data, I could find the answers to all of my problems.
 If I could just compile a data set with the right stats, I could create visualizations of how everything works, and from there I would tweak things.
 The blocker is: where do I get that data set?

 When you're administering a web server, you've got tons of log files and statistics you can derive information from.
 There are piles of data for you to sift through if you want to know